GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_federation_add.md

 ### Check the Diagnostic Server list and the data statistics information for each connection

-We should check how many Diagnostic Servers in the SSR database and the time period and amount of data collected per connection.
+Use the following steps to check how many Diagnostic Servers are in the SSR database and the time period and amount of data collected per connection.
-Using the SSMS select the SSR database locate the stored procedure spotlight_merge_data_check_info and execute it to see this information.
+Using SSMS select the SSR database, locate the stored procedure spotlight_merge_data_check_info and execute it to see this information.

 ### Historical data and the current data are in the same database